michaelfortunato/homomorphism-expressivity/appendix.typ

     dependent on the important nodes $(v_(i_(1)), ..., v_(i_(k)))$.
   ]
 ]<def:narrowing>

+== Autobahn As a Local 2-GNN Distinguishes

+Autobahn is a very flexible framework.
+Assuming we can indeed think of Autobahn as a k-local GNN, we show that, even as a 2-local GNN, it it is distinguishes the graphs given in @main:2.

+#proof(name: "Trivial")[
+  Using @zhangWeisfeilerLehmanQuantitativeFramework2024, all 2-local GNNs
+  can recognize any two graphs $G$ and $H$ if via $F$, if $F$ is a _strongly nested ear decomposition_ @eppsteinParallelRecognitionSeriesparallel1992 @zhangWeisfeilerLehmanQuantitativeFramework2024.
+  $C_(3)$ is indeed a strongly nested
+]

 == How Narrowing And Promotion Work In Autobahn: A Qualitative Explanation <A:NarrowExplainer>